 Appendix I: Financial Accountability I-3: Payment (6 of 7) f.
 Provider Retention of Payments.
-Section $1903(a)(1)$ provides that Federal matching funds are only available for expenditures made by states for services under the approved waiver.
+Section 1903(a)(1) provides that Federal matching funds are only available for expenditures made by states for services under the approved waiver.
 Select one: Providers receive and retain 100 percent of the amount claimed to CMS for waiver services.
 Providers are paid by a managed care entity (or entities) that is paid a monthly capitated payment.
 Specify whether the monthly capitated payment to managed care entities is reduced or returned in part to the state.
 Appendix I: Financial Accountability I-3: Payment (7 of 7) g.
 Additional Payment Arrangements i.
 Voluntary Reassignment of Payments to a Governmental Agency.
 Select one: No. The state does not provide that providers may voluntarily reassign their right to direct payments to a governmental agency.
 Yes.
-Providers may voluntarily reassign their right to direct payments to a governmental agency as provided in 42 CFR \S 447.10(e).
+Providers may voluntarily reassign their right to direct payments to a governmental agency as provided in 42 CFR §447.10(e).
 Specify the governmental agency (or agencies) to which reassignment may be made. ii.
 Organized Health Care Delivery System.
-Select one: No. The state does not employ Organized Health Care Delivery System (OHCDS) arrangements under the provisions of 42 CFR \S 447.10.
+Select one: No. The state does not employ Organized Health Care Delivery System (OHCDS) arrangements under the provisions of 42 CFR §447.10.

-Application for 1915(c) HCBS Waiver: Draft IN.007.05.00 - Jul 16, 2025
+Application for 1915(c) HCBS Waiver: IN.0387.R04.08 - Jul 01, 2024 (as of Jul 01, 2024)

 Yes.
-The waiver provides for the use of Organized Health Care Delivery System arrangements under the provisions of 42 CFR § 447.10.
+The waiver provides for the use of Organized Health Care Delivery System arrangements under the provisions of 42 CFR §447.10.